ThinkingLogic/kotlin-builder-annotation/README.md

  would throw an `IllegalStateException` naming the required field ('notNullString' in this case), while
  `new MyDataClassBuilder().notNullString("Foo").build();`
  would return a new instance with a null value for 'nullableString'.

+To replace Kotlin's `copy()` (and Lombok's `toBuilder()`) method, clients can pass an instance of the annotated class when constructing a builder:
+`new MyDataClassBuilder(myDataClassInstance)` - the builder will be initialised with values from the instance.

 #### Default values
 Kotlin doesn't retain information about default values after compilation, so it cannot be accessed during annotation processing.